CSchoel/arbitrary-but-fixed/_drafts/ai-explained-measuring-performance.md

 Well, let's have a look at the different _kinds_ of errors our AI can make by going through all possibilities:

-* _True positive_: If it classifies a mail as spam that actually was a spam mail, thats good.
+* _True positive_: If it classifies a mail as spam that actually was a spam mail, that's good.
 No error here.
-* _False positive_: If it classifies a mail as spam that actually was not spam, thats one error to make.
+* _False positive_: If it classifies a mail as spam that actually was not spam, that's one error to make.
 The AI was too eager in finding spam.
 * _False negative_: If it classifies a mail as not spam that actually was spam, that is also an error, but in the opposite direction.
 It was too lazy and did not catch all the spam mails.
 * _True negative_: If it classifies a mail as not spam that actually was not spam, that's fine again.

-So we end up with two kinds of errors: "eagerness errors" and "laziness errors".
+So, we end up with two kinds of errors: "eagerness errors" and "laziness errors".
-As you may already noticed, one of the two is a little more dangerous:
+As you may have noticed, one of the two is a little more dangerous:
 Being too lazy just means we still have to delete a few spam mails ourselves.
-Being too _eager_ might mean that a mail from our Nigerian friend or maybe from the company in Nigeria where we applied for a job lands in the spam folder and we might never notice it.
+Being too _eager_ might mean that a mail from our Nigerian friend or maybe from the company in Nigeria where we applied for a job lands in the spam folder, and we might never notice it.

 This leads to two new questions about the AI's performance: